Site Section Links

 In Worlds in Collision, Velikovsky presented Horus as a personification

-Venus, but never throughout Egyptian history was the name Horus ever
+of Venus, but never throughout Egyptian history was the name Horus ever applied

 to this planet by the Egyptians themselves.
 By Graeco-Roman times, Heru-